The man. The myth. The legend.

 Who makes clothes for Big Tex?
 He’s a practical guy who prefers solid workmanship and comfort offered by Fort Worth’s own Williamson-Dickie Mfg.
 Co.
 His outfit is sewn in the original Dickies plant that opened in 1922 at 509 West Vickery in Fort Worth.

 What about his pants?
 Big Tex’s jeans size are 434 x 240 (waist x inseam).
-It took 100 yards of fabric to make them; they weigh 100 pounds and have 3.5” rivets.
-It takes a week to make the cowboy’s jeans, replicas of Dickies popular 5-pocket jeans made from Dickies FR (flame-resistant) denim provided by Mount Vernon Mills in Trion, GA.
+It takes 100 yds. of fabric to make them; they weigh 100 lbs. and have 3.5-in. rivets.
+It takes a week to make the cowboy’s jeans, which are replicas of Dickies popular 5-pocket jeans made from Dickies denim provided by Mount Vernon Mills in Trion, GA.

 What about his hat, belt, and boots?
-He wears a 95 gallon hat.
-His belt is 33-feet long and is 1-foot 5-in wide.
-His boots are a 1949 replica boot designed by Lucchese, size 96.
+He wears a 95-gallon hat.
+His belt is 33-ft. long and is 1-ft.
+5-in. wide.
+His size 96 boots are a 1949 replica boot designed by Lucchese.

 |Big Tex: Then and Now|